brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Let's imagine now that we need to access this same service from a mobile device to make a simple list of all posts.
 We just need two fields: title and id.

 How would we do that in REST?
 Well, we probably would need to pass a parameter to specify this return type and code it inside our controller.
-In GraphQL, all we need to update is the query to say what fields are needed.
+In GraphQL, all we need is to update the query to specify what fields are needed.

 > This is a query to posts field in the query namespace.
 It defines the *userId* argument and the fields it will need: *id* and *title*